-Perhaps the most famous opal across of the world, the Flame Queen is the finest example of an "eye-of-opal", a magnificent opal with an eye like effect which is caused when the stone in-fills a cavity.
+Perhaps the most famous opal in the world, the Flame Queen is the finest example of an "eye-of-opal", a magnificent opal with an eye-like appearance, which is caused when the opal forms by infilling a cavity.

-When polished the flat pear shaped top of Flame Queen Opal gives flashes of both fiery red and dynamic bronze coloring, all dependant on the lighting and angle of view.
+The polished, flat pear-shaped top of the Flame Queen Opal gives flashes of both fiery red and dynamic bronze, depending on the lighting and angle of view.

 The Flame Queen's extraordinary cut and shape enhance its appearance, giving off numerous other color combinations in different surroundings, making it such a unique and highly admired gem, continuing to attract worldwide attention as one of the rarest and most spectacular specimens of its kind.

 The Flame Queen Opal was first discovered in 1914 at the Bald Hill workings at the charmingly named Lightning Ridge, New South Wales, Australia.
 It was found deep underground by miners Jack Philips, Walter Bradley and "Irish" Joe Hegarty, but it was almost never discovered at all.

-At the time Lightning Ridge had become a dangerous place to mine, with many miners deciding that the potential for opals there was no longer worth the risk and danger involved.
-Even during earlier more fruitful times many desperate miners would often fall to fatigue or illness in their quest to uncover the opal rich clay.
+At the time, Lightning Ridge had become a dangerous place to mine, with many miners deciding that the potential for opals there was no longer worth the risk involved.
+Even during earlier, more fruitful times, many desperate miners would often succumb to fatigue or illness in their quest to uncover the opal rich clay.

-Philips, Bradley and Hegarty acquired the claim at Lightening Ridge after it was seemingly abandoned by a minor who left to fight in World War I. At first their new mine seemed without value, as they dug their tunnel without any real success.
-Finally they reach the 30 feet mark, which was typically regarded by opal miners in the area as the "make or break" point; 30ft is the point at which typical opal levels are found, and at this point Philips, Bradley and Hegarty had nothing to show, with all signs indicating that there was no opal to be had.
+Philips, Bradley and Hegarty acquired the claim at Lightning Ridge after it was seemingly abandoned by a minor who left to fight in World War I. At first, their new mine seemed without value, as they dug their tunnel without any real success.
+Finally they reached the 30 feet mark, which was typically regarded by opal miners in the area as the "make or break" point; 30 feet is the point at which typical opal levels are found, and at this point Philips, Bradley and Hegarty had nothing to show, a sign indicating that there was no opal to be had.